-Street Child World Cup in association with Save the Children provides a global platform for street children to be heard so that they receive the safety, support and opportunities that all children deserve.
+Street Child United provides a global platform for street children to be heard so that they receive the protection, support and opportunities all children deserve.

 “When ever people come across me they laugh.
 It seems like my mouth is zipped because they talk for us.
 I wish they could give us a chance to talk for ourselves.”

 “No child should have to live on the streets.
 I commend the Street Child World Cup for providing a platform for the rights of street children to be heard.”

 By Jo Clark, SCU Communications Manager It's 9.00pm and I'm standing outside our hotel located on the southern shore of Lake Victoria in Mwanza, Tanzania.
 My associate Chris Rose and I are waiting for a man called Daudi to pick us up for the night.
 Daudi, 28 years old, works for our partner in...Read more

 By Jo Clark, SCU Communications Manager In late June, I spent a week in Mwanza, Tanzania with our partners, Caretakers…Read more

 “People don’t always realise just how powerful football is.
 It’s the one sport that can break down barriers anywhere.
 If…Read more

 How the generosity of British football fans brought hope to homeless street children.
 By National Football Museum and Street Child…Read more